LabKey/labkey-ui-components/packages/components/README.md

 LabKey server.
 There are a few extra steps in this process, described below:

 1. Find the `@labkey/components` package version number to patch by looking at the package versions that are used in the `package.json` files of the LabKey module that you plan to update.
+The version number to branch from needs to be the latest bug fix version greater than the version in use by the package where the update is required.
+ That is, if the module uses `0.41.2`, but we have already produced `0.41.3` and `0.41.4`, you need to use `0.41.4` as the branch starting point since you'll presumably be making another bug fix release and can't use the versions already published.
 1. Once you know that package version number, track down the commit hash for it in the [github commit list](https://github.com/LabKey/labkey-ui-components/commits/master) off of the master branch.
 1. Create the release branch using that commit hash, `git checkout -b release20.3-SNAPSHOT <commit hash>`, and push that release branch to github.
-1. Create a new hotfix branch off of that newly release branch, `git checkout -b 20.3_fb_myFeatureBranchWithFixes`.
+1. Create a new hotfix branch off of that new release branch, `git checkout -b 20.3_fb_myFeatureBranchWithFixes`.
 1. Use the regular process to develop and test your changes and push those changes up to github.
 1. Create the pull request from your new hotfix feature branch and set the target of the pull request to the release branch.
 1. After all code review and triage is complete and you are ready to merge, do the regular merge steps for `labkey-ui-components` (see the steps in the section above).
 Note that the new release version you will use for your changes will be the next patch version off of the target package version for that release.
 For example if the veresion was at `0.31.3` then you will publish version `0.31.4`.
-1. After any related platform changes have been merged from their repo's release branch forward to develop, create a new branch in `labkey-ui-components` off of master in order to merge forward your hotfix changes:
+1. After any related LabKey module changes have been merged from their repo's release branch to develop, create a new branch in `labkey-ui-components` off of master in order to merge forward your hotfix changes:
     1. Get the latest from the hotfix branch:
         1. `git checkout release20.3-SNAPSHOT`